naorhaziz/naorhaziz.github.io/_posts/2025-07-16-under-the-hood-of-amazon-ecs.md

 ### Protocol Evolution

 Looking at the AWS SDK source, we can see the protocol has evolved to include **Service Connect endpoints**, indicating Amazon's continued investment in this internal communication channel.
-The service connect endpoint field in DiscoverPollEndpointOutput suggests ACS now handles service mesh configuration in addition to traditional task orchestration.

 The protocol's undocumented nature means it can evolve rapidly without backward compatibility concerns, allowing Amazon to optimize for performance and security without external API constraints.

 **From Instance Role to Task Role: Credential Isolation per Task**
 ------------------------------------------------------------------

 One of the most convenient features of ECS is the ability to assign an **IAM role to a task** (often called the _task role_ or _IAM task role_).
 This allows the application code running in the container to call AWS APIs (S3, DynamoDB, etc.) without embedding AWS keys in the container image or using long-lived credentials.
 Each task’s role is specified in the task definition, and different tasks can have different IAM roles.
-The expectation is that **each task should only be able to use its own IAM role’s permissions**, and not touch credentials belonging to other tasks.
+The naive expectation (more on that later) is that **each task should only be able to use its own IAM role’s permissions**, and not access credentials intended for other tasks.

 **So how does ECS provide each task with credentials for its role?** The flow works like this: